 Unlike many of the other engines and frameworks on this list, though, GameMaker Studio 2 is proprietary, so it may not be a great choice for those looking for something on a budget.
 Additionally, like Phaser, this engine is geared specifically for 2D games.
 While it does have limited 3D capabilities, it is nowhere near anything like Unity, Unreal, or Godot can do.

-Check out the showcase below of games made with GameMaker Studio!
+Check out the showcase below of games made with GameMaker Studio – which may help you decide if this is indeed one of the best game engines!

 - Supported on tons of platforms